-The ADSL 2/2+ Ready Wireless LAN 802.11g 4 Port Ethernet & USB Combo 4 Port Router is the perfect high-speed WAN bridge/router.

-This full-featured product is specifically designed allow maximum of 4 Ethernet-workstations to be connected to the Internet and directly connect to your local area network via high speed 10/100 Mbps Ethernet.
-Most importantly users using wireless workstations will be able to connect to the Internet using 802.11g wireless technology.
+The ADSL Ethernet & USB Combo Router is the perfect high-speed WAN bridge/router.
+This full-featured product is specifically designed to connect to the Internet and directly connect to your local area network via high speed 10/100 Mbps Ethernet.
 The ADSL Router has also full NAT firewall and DMZ services to block unwanted users from accessing your network.